-Grammar Lesson: Common Grammatical Mistakes We've All Made
+English Grammar Lesson: Common Grammatical Mistakes and How to Avoid Them!

 Welcome back to high school English class!

 We all remember the days when we had workbooks and tests full of sentences to correct, all the essays we got back from out teachers full of red markings we usually didn't fully understand, and all the lectures we sometimes slept through dealing with grammar.

 As annoying as it was, it is important to know and follow the major grammar rules in order to communicate with people around us and to seem more educated.
 Not everyone speaks in slang words and all capital letters.

 Below are a few grammar mistakes most people make and some tips on how to keep from making them in the future.
 Your teachers, bosses, and Facebook friends will thank you!

 Something extremely important in understanding language and grammar is knowing what parts of speech are and how to use them.
 Most people know nouns, verbs, and adjectives, but it gets a little more complicated than that.

 Here are the 8 words and their definitions: